TheMaskedMan101/Sail.13-APK/README.md

-# Sail.13-APK
+# Beyond

-Sail.13-APK is a community-driven project aiming to bring back one of the best versions of Sail VR.
+Beyond is a community-driven project aiming to bring back one of the best versions of Sail VR.
 We are creating a modified APK and PC client that adds new cheat options, restores classic features, and supports full cross-play, allowing players to connect and play with Sail’s official servers while enjoying enhanced gameplay.

-# This project
+# This Project

-This project is developed collaboratively by members of the ND community, with ongoing improvements, stability fixes, and new features added over time.
+Beyond is developed collaboratively by members of the ND community, with ongoing improvements, stability fixes, and new features added continuously.
+Our goal is to maintain a polished, playable experience while expanding functionality beyond the official Sail VR client.

-# Features (Planned / In Development)
+Features (Planned / In Development)

-Cross-play support – Play seamlessly with others on Sail’s servers.
+Cross-play support – Play seamlessly with others on our own servers.

-Cheat/mod enhancements – A variety of options to modify gameplay for fun or testing purposes.
+Cheat/Mod enhancements – A variety of gameplay modifications for fun or testing purposes.

-Ban system – A custom anti-cheat and ban management system to keep the environment fair for everyone.
+Ban system – Custom anti-cheat and ban management to ensure fair play.

-Classic Sail VR restoration – Bring back beloved features from older versions including old maps.
+Classic Sail VR restoration – Bring back beloved features from older versions, including maps and game mechanics.

-PC + VR compatibility – Works both on Android (APK) and PC builds.
+PC + VR compatibility – Works on both Android (APK) and PC builds.

-Community-driven updates – We will have continuous fixes, optimizations, and feature additions based on feedback sail vr is a small game by a small group of devs so they cant fix as much so we strive to have lots of fixes to our version.
+Community-driven updates – Continuous fixes, optimizations, and feature additions based on community feedback.
+Sail VR is a small game by a small group of developers, so we aim to provide more consistent updates.

-Optional experimental features (future updates) –
+Optional Experimental Features (Future Updates):

 Advanced movement options